GLOBAL MARKETS-World stocks hold near peaks, dollar skids after U.S. data

 spending and waning enthusiasm over a recovery in European

-days and sent investors to assets like gold and the Japanese yen
+trading this week and sent investors to assets like gold and the

 The benchmark S&P 500 stock index and the Dow edged lower as